 …and stay flexible

 I come from a family with a very strong work ethic.
 I was brought up with the expectation to run a 9-6 work load and this in turn shaped the way I expected to work myself.
 With the arrival of my son Munro, I could no longer adhere to this configuration.
 I needed to work around my son and what his needs were, and rearrange my day so I could achieve all these things I previously achieved in this structure.
 I believe the key to running a successful business requires a great deal of flexibility with your time.
 While the practice of yoga teaches you to be physically flexible, it creates space in the body to translate mentally and emotionally.

 Prior to starting HOM yoga, I didn’t know what I wanted to do with my life.
 I was young and confused.
 Through my daily practice I reflected on these questions: “How can I be the most empowered self?” and “what are my core values and how do these reflect the way in which I work and live?”
 Through my practice and self-study, the answers arrived from the deepest part of me clearly guiding me to the greatest gift, which was to open my own studio.
 This I knew I could do with full conviction.

 Stay present in the moment and focus

 The practice of yoga requires you to stay focused and remain present.
 During a normal workday, sometimes problems arise.
 It’s common to be thrown a multitude of issues at the same time – a water pipe has burst through the wall, a teacher is sick, the website is down, or any number of issues.
 In moments like this, it would be very easy to let things become overwhelming.
-Yoga has taught me to handle any situation with complete commitment to being present 100%, in turn making every task no matter how chaotic always manageable.
+Yoga has taught me to handle any situation with complete commitment to being present 100 per cent, in turn making every task no matter how chaotic always manageable.